drserafin/cpp-learning-journey/README.md

 With this in mind, an IDE (Integrated Development Environment) is often used to edit and compile the code.
 Popular IDEs include Code::Blocks, Eclipse, and Visual Studio.

+# Steps to Build and Run a Program

+1. Write Code:

+Create source code in a high-level programming language (e.g., C++, Java).

+2. Compile:

+The compiler translates the source code into machine code (object files).

+3. Link:

+The linker combines object files and libraries into a single executable file.

+4. Build:

+Additional steps like packaging resources, optimizing code, and creating the final executable are performed.

+5. Run:

+The operating system loads the executable into memory.
+The computer's processor executes the machine code instructions.

 Replit is also an amazing online IDE that supports various programming languages.

 You can also use the following online compilers to run code: